d95lee/Compass/README.md

-## Technologies and Technical Challenges
+## Technologies

+Compass was primarily built with MERN stack which includes:
+- MongoDB
+- Express
-- MERN
+- React
-  - Mongo, Express, React, NodeJS
+- NodeJS
-- D3 implementation
-  - Globe, hover feature inside the itinerary to show more detail (calendars)